Perfectly Delicious Homemade Breakfast Sausage RecipeUpdated: November 20, 2018 Pork Recipes, Savory Breakfast Recipes

-The kids generally dislike this practice as they all really enjoy toast for breakfast.
+The kids generally dislike this practice as they all really enjoy toast or sourdough bagels for breakfast.
 Lately, though, they’ve warmed to the idea as they’ve been getting a homemade breakfast sausage from a local farm and they really love it!

 My husband actually came up with the idea.
 Our favorite sausage from a local farm was back ordered, and we were desperate for a breakfast sausage fix.
 So, hubby decided to try his hand at creating his own with some excellent quality pastured ground pork and five different spices.

 I am happy to report that this breakfast sausage recipe turned out fantastic!
 In fact, the majority vote in the house is that Dad’s homemade sausage is the yummiest they’ve tasted yet!

 I don’t think we’ll be going back to store bought ones, since this recipe is so easy to make, tastes better, and is more budget friendly.

 Below is the easy breakfast sausage recipe we use in our home with suggested substitutions that work well.
 I truly hope you enjoy it courtesy of my husband’s creativity in the kitchen!